DHolmanCoding/python-template/README.md

-For each dependency you come across, make a determination on whether it is a core or development dependency, and add it to the pyproject.toml file from the command line using the following command, where the `--group dev` flag is to be used only for development dependencies.
+For each dependency you come across, make a determination on whether it is a core or development dependency, and add it to the pyproject.toml file from the command line using the following command, where the `--dev` flag is to be used only for development dependencies.
 ```
-poetry add [--group dev] <name-of-dependency>
+uv add [--dev] <name-of-dependency>
 ```

-When you are ready to run your code and have added all your dependencies, you can perform a `poetry lock` in order to reproducibly fix your dependency versions.
-This will use the pyproject.toml file to crease a poetry.lock file.
-Then, in order to run your code, you can use the following commands to set up a virtual environment and then run your code within the virtual envrionment.
+When you are ready to run your code and have added all your dependencies, you can perform a `uv lock` in order to reproducibly fix your dependency versions.
+This will use the pyproject.toml file to create a uv.lock file.
+Then, in order to run your code, you can use the following commands to set up a virtual environment and then run your code within the virtual environment.
 The optional `--no-dev` flag indicates that you only wish to install core dependencies.
 ```
-poetry install [--no-dev]
+uv sync [--no-dev]
-poetry run <your-command>
+uv run <your-command>
 ```

 # Initializing Pre-Commit Hooks